-After dropping out of university and breaking up with her girlfriend of three years, Chris Morrison’s life is now a mind-numbing mess.
+After dropping out of university and breaking up with her girlfriend of three years, Chris Morrison’s life is now a mind-numbing mess in The Melody of You and Me.
 She doubts that working at the small neighborhood bookstore is going to change that.
 The rest of her time is spent mostly playing guitar and ignoring the many messages her mother keeps sending her about going back to college.

 But one day, an adorable and charming new bookseller waltzes her way into Chris’s life.
 Josie Navarro is sweet, flirty, and she always has a new book in her hands.
 The two girls start a fast friendship that, for Chris, holds the promise of something more.
 But is she reading too much into this or is it possible that Josie feels the same way?